nghiango1/hello/oracle/PlugableDatabase/README.md

 # Pluggable database

-A database can be seperated from Oracle DBMS, with it own set of user, local user, ect
+A database can be seperated from Oracle DBMS, with it own set of user, local user, etc..

 ## Notes